(Amended 7/18; 7/13/22)

-- In which the University must act to preserve critical services or programs.
+- In which the university must act to preserve critical services or programs.

 - Purchases that are considered time sensitive and would result in increased costs due to delay or the inability to continue to provide necessary services to patients, students, public, etc.

 - Sole source.
-There is only one person or firm that can provide the requirement.
+There is only one person or vendor that can provide the requirement.
 No other known person or firm is available with an equivalent service or supply.
 Departments must complete a sole source justification form (see https://uiowa.edu/eforms/) and receive approval from Purchasing prior to commencing the purchase process.

 In order to justify a sole-source purchase, one or more the following criteria must be substantiated in support of the justification:

 - Compatibility with existing equipment.
 This justification may be used if the goods or services are being purchased to directly interface with or attach to equipment of the same manufacturer, and no other manufacturer's goods will correctly interface with existing equipment.